justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/modifier-emphasis-subtle.svg",
       width: "69px",
       alt: "A tag component with an icon placeholder and label text.
-The component has a subtle background color (light grey) to indicate subtle emphasis."
+The component has a subtle background color (light grey) to indicate subtle emphasis.",
+      variant: "secondary"
     } %}
   {% endcontentItem %}
 {% endcontentLayout %}